vult-dsp/vult/content/blog/lua.md

 layout = "post"
 +++

-I have been keeping an eye in LuaJIT (http://luajit.org) for some time.
+I have been keeping an eye on LuaJIT (http://luajit.org) for some time.
 It's a very interesting project and I have read very good things about it.
 Some time ago I made a small benchmark comparing an optimized algorithm written in C++11 against a lazy coded version in OCaml and LuaJIT.
 In case you are curious here are the results:

 | Language | Execution Time | Lines of Code|
 |----------|----------------|--------------|